Skip to main content

 By introducing a schema, we can represent contract storage in the same way across contracts in the network.
 Everyone has a unified view of the data stored between smart contracts.
 Developers can quickly parse data, and contracts or interfaces can read or write data from or to the contract storage in the same manner.
 The standardization makes smart contracts more interoperable with each other.

 LSP2 introduces new ways to encode data, depending on its type.
-From a single entry to multiple entries (like arrays or maps).
+From single to multiple entries (like arrays or maps).

 A data key in the contract storage can be defined as a JSON object with properties that describe the key.
 The schema includes informations about the data key itself, as well as its value to explain what this data represents.